tweedegolf/rp1/rp1_macros/docs/crud.md

     values in that matches the value in the column then that row shoul be included.
 Note that you cannot use `in` with columns that contain values with commas, as there is no escaping mechanism.
+- Partials: if you want, you can limit which fields will be returned in a response.
+You can include fields using `include` (in which case all fields not mentioned will be excluded automatically) or you can choose to specify which fields should be excluded using `exclude`.
+You can repeat include and exclude query parameters to include or exclude multiple fields.